UPPMAX/R-matlab-julia-HPC/docs/reflections/20251006_richel/README.md

 10/6/2025 14:53 |I can absolutely do this!
 10/17/2025 13:09|I have no confidence I can do this

 The last person may not have followed this session at all?
+It would make
+sense: I've had 2 and Rebecca had -according to my notes- 2.
+I think it is likely enough that the 4x 'I can absolutely do this!' comes from the 4x people attending our session.
+If my notes are incorrect (they do seem incomplete) I can imagine that the COSMOS SENS person had problems here.